lchop/Cpp_guide/C++.md

   std::cout<<v<<std::endl;
   std::cout<<example[0]<<std::endl;//[] is overload for std::vector

-  for (Vertex& v : example2) //here we don't copy a new object all the time
+  for (Vertex& v : example2) //passing by reference here we don't copy a new object all the time
         std::cout<<v<<std::endl;

   example.erase(example.begin() +1); //will delete the second element of the array